MattOzuna/exercise-armory-backend/Readme.md

 ## API Endpoints

-Here is a link for more detailed API documentation [Swagger Hub](https://app.swaggerhub.com/apis-docs/MOZUNA22/exercise-armory/1.0.0)
+Here is a link for more detailed API documentation using [Swagger Hub](https://app.swaggerhub.com/apis-docs/MOZUNA22/exercise-armory/1.0.0)

 ### /auth
 - `POST /auth/register`: Register a new user.